-The characters and scenes in this story remain imprinted in my mind's eye.
-Dacre Stoker's Dracul has not been written like a screenplay but it would make a sumptuously surreal film.
+The characters and scenes in this story remain imprinted on my mind's eye.
+Dracul has not been written like a screenplay but it would make a sumptuously surreal film.

 The authors' note (p.483) asserts that this is the story that was left out of the original Dracula.
-Bram's publishers shied away from the content of the first 101 pages of Dracula, which Bram claimed to be a true story:
+Bram Stoker's publishers are said to have shied away from the content of the first 101 pages of Dracula, which Bram claimed to be a true story:

 I am quite convinced that there is no doubt whatever that the events here described really took place, however unbelievable and incomprehensible they might appear at first sight. (pp. 483-4.)

 In the original preface of Dracula, Bram states that it is his "duty to present it before the eyes of the public;" "a warning of a very real evil" (Dracul, p.484).

 Compiled by Dacre Stoker from Bram's notes and translated from other language editions (that apparently did include the original text), J.D.
 Barker has deftly crafted the story of Ellen Crone.
 Ellen is the Stoker family's nanny and the reason for Jonathan Harker's pursuit of Dracula in the latter part of the story.

 Ellen is beautiful; ageless and perfect.
 Yet sometimes her blue eyes become grey; her blonde curls become wispy, thin, and she disappears from the house to regain her strength, hiding her face in her hooded cloak.

 Where does she go, returning replenished and young again: what is her secret?
 "What colour will Ellen's eyes be today?" wonders Bram.

 Bram, suddenly cured after being unwell for years as a child, and his sister Matilda become obsessed with finding out.